General Volunteer Information

 Victim Services Volunteers share their time, knowledge, and insights to assist those touched by tragedy.
 These caring citizens of our community are trained to assist and lessen the staff’s after-hours call-out load.
 The Victim Services Volunteers serve weekday evenings and on weekends.
 They are ready to respond, as needed, to various calls.

 Volunteers must attend and successfully complete classroom instruction through the Victim’s Services Training Academy.
 Training Academy is held periodically on an as-needed basis.
-Training includes topics pertaining to crimes against persons such as:
+Training includes topics pertaining to crimes against persons such as sexual assault, family violence, robbery. and victim issues

 To begin the process of becoming a Victim Services Volunteer, click here to complete a My Volunteer Page profile and include “Victim Services” in the textbox which inquires about volunteer interests.
 Applicants will be interviewed by Victim Services staff and complete a thorough background investigation before serving in this capacity.
 Volunteers must be 21 or older to apply.
 Top applicants are invited to attend the Training Academy.